nobuti/Transitions/README.md

   	var li = document.getElementsByTagName('li')[0];

   	_t(li)										// object passed on _t nomenclature
-  		.set('font-size',30)					// animate 'font-size' property to 30px
+  		.set('font-size','30px')				// animate 'font-size' property to 30px
   		.now(complete_cb);						// begin! with callback

+You have to pass the unit mesure to «set» method.
+Check [here](http://www.w3.org/TR/css3-transitions/#animatable-css) which properties are animables and what type is expected.

 It comes with predefined easing equations: